 9. Combine Everything into Your Resume & Professional Portfolio and Apply for Jobs

-Once you’ve built a resume and compiled your best work in an online portfolio, you’ll be ready to design jobs.
+Once you’ve built a resume as a UI / UX designer and compiled your best work in an online portfolio, you’ll be ready to design jobs.
 Search for opportunities using industry-specific job boards like UX Jobs BoardAngelList.
 Reach out within your network for connections to prospective employers.
-If you enroll in a career-focused bootcamp program like Springboard’s UI/UX Design Career Track, a career coach will help you build your resume and create a job search strategy.
+If you enroll in a career-focused bootcamp program like Springboard’s UI/UX Designer Career Track, a career coach will help you build your resume and create a job search strategy.

 10. Stay Updated

-UI design is a rapidly evolving field, with new trends and technologies emerging regularly.
+UI design is a rapidly evolving field, with new trends and technologies related to the process emerging regularly.
 Stay updated with the latest design trends, tools, and best practices by reading industry blogs, attending design conferences, and participating in online design communities.
-Continuous learning and staying current with industry developments will help you stay competitive as a UI designer.
+Continuous learning and staying current with industry developments will help you stay competitive as a UI / UX designer.